Top Myths About Counseling in Dallas Texas

 Therapy Myth #4: Therapy won’t make a difference or lead to change.

 In therapy with us, we will work collaboratively to set goals and check in often on what movement you’re making towards those goals.
 It is important to know that change can take time and be a gradual process, not overnight perfection.
-We want to have conversation about what is and isn’t working in therapy.
+We want to have a conversation about what is and isn’t working in therapy.
 We want you to notice differences and change and to feel hope about your future.

 More Myths (and Reality) About Counseling in Dallas